legerch/develop-memo/Network/access-point/README.md

-This file will resume how to create an access point.
+This file will resume how to manage connection with an access point.

 **Table of contents :**
 - [1.
 IEEE802.11 specifications](#1-ieee80211-specifications)